mritunjaysaha/react-patterns/README.md

 -   Hooks made it possible to achieve the same result without having to use the **Container/Presentational pattern**, ans without having to rewrite a stateless functional component into a class component.
 -   Can easily be an overkill in smaller sized application.

+#### Render props pattern

+-   A render props is a props on a component, which value is a function that returns a JSX element.
+The component itself does not render anything besides the render prop.
+Instead, the component simply calls the render props, instead of implementing its own rendering logic.
+-   In some cases, we can replace render props with hooks.

+**Pros**

+-   Sharing logic and data among several components is easy with the render props pattern.
+-   Components can be made very reusable, by using a render or **children** prop.
+Although the HOC pattern mainly solves the same issues, namely **reusability** and **sharing data**, the render props pattern solves some of the issues we could encounter by using the HOC pattern.
+-   The issue of **naming collisions** that we can run into using the HOC pattern no longer applies by using the render props pattern, since we don't automatically merge props.
+We explicitly pass the props down to the child components, with the value provided by the parent component.
+-   Since we explicitly pass props, we solve the HOC's implicit props issue.
+The props that should get passed down to the element, are all visible in the render prop's arguments list.
+-   We can separate our app's logic from rendering components through render props.
+The stateful component that receives a render prop can pass the data onto stateless components, which merely render the data.

+**Cons**

+-   The issues that we tried to solve with render props, have largely been replaced by React Hooks.
+As hooks changed the way we can add reusability and data sharing to components, they can replace the render props pattern in many cases.
+-   We can't add lifecycle methods to a **render** prop, we can only use it on components that don't need to alter the data they receive.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.